Cartoons Underground 2018

 Biography: Zhen Ying Jie is an animator, matte painter, environment and concept artist in Singapore.
 He is currently pursuing a BA (Hons) Animation Art at LASALLE College of the Arts.
 With his keen eye for details, an ambition to try new endeavours and determination to push through his own limitations, he plays a key role in any filmmaking experience.

-Directed by Michael Robert Rafanan
+Robert Rafanan (Singapore)

 Synopsis: In a post-apocalyptic world, a scavenger searches for discarded items.